linode/docs/docs/guides/applications/social-networking/how-to-install-collabora-code/index.md

     ![Add a new Nextcloud Office file](Nextcloud-New-Files.png)

-1. Provide a name for the file and click the **-->** icon to create it.
+1. Provide a name for the file and click the right arrow icon to create it.
 Base the file on a template or start with a blank file.
 Enter the contents of the new file.
 Nextcloud auto-saves the file whenever it changes.
 Close the file using the **X** button on the top right when done.

     ![Create a Nextcloud text file using Collabora](Nextcloud-Text-File.png)